-Use this post from Writers Write, your one-stop writing resource, to explore 123 ideas for character flaws.
+Use this post to explore 123 ideas for character flaws.
 Use them for the characters in your books.

 Pay special attention to creating the four main characters in your novels.
 Great characters have good and bad traits.
 They also have character flaws.
 Be sure to include the flaws when you complete the character questionnaires for your fictional creations.